Leonardo Flores (footballer, born 1997)

-Leonardo Flores (born 17 May 1997) is an Argentine professional footballer who plays as a defender for Almirante Brown, on loan from Banfield.
+Leonardo Flores (born 17 May 1997) is an Argentine professional footballer who plays as a defender for Atlanta.

 Career

 Flores began with Lanús.
 February 2018 saw the defender move into Ezequiel Carboni's first-team squad, subsequently making his professional debut on 24 February in a 1–1 draw at home to Rosario Central.
 One more appearance arrived on 11 March against Estudiantes, in a season (2017–18) which the club ended in 22nd.
 On 15 July 2018, Brown of Primera B Nacional completed the loan signing of Flores.
 From June 2019 to June 2021, he was on loan at Atlanta.

 On 30 July 2021, Flores joined Banfield on a deal until the end of 2024.
 To get some more playing time, Flores was loaned out to Almirante Brown in January 2022 for the rest of the year, with a purchase option.